 COVID-19 (Coronavirus) Information

-Lima Memorial’s Community Evaluation Center serves as a key resource for individuals experiencing symptoms of COVID-19.
+Lima Memorial serves as a key resource for individuals experiencing symptoms of COVID-19.
+Common symptoms include:

 Lima Memorial offers PCR molecular testing, the gold standard for detecting the COVID-19 virus.
 Testing is offered to symptomatic patients, preoperative procedure patients, hospitalized patients at all local hospitals, healthcare workers, patients in long-term care facilities and first responders, among others.
 We continue to adhere to the CDC guidelines for priority testing.

 Having this highly accurate testing available locally significantly reduces the wait time for patients to receive their results.
-With an expected same-day turnaround time for results, patients will benefit from swift and proper treatment.
+With an expected turnaround time within 72 hours for results, patients will benefit from swift and proper treatment.